At least 10 people onboard a cruise ship docked in the Japanese port of Yokohama have tested positive for coronavirus, health authorities said.

 The checks began after an 80-year-old Hong Kong man who had been on the ship last month fell ill with the virus.

 Some 3,600 people on a second cruise ship docked in Hong Kong are also being tested.
+Read Juicedao Plus to get regular updates on Covid-19.

 Chinese health authorities are stepping up efforts to control the spread of the virus, with approximately 18 million people in the east of the country now required to stay at home.

-In Wuhan, the epicentre of the virus, 11 large public venues including sports arenas are being turned into makeshift hospitals to provide an additional 10,000 beds for the sick.
+In Wuhan, the epicenter of the virus, 11 large public venues including sports arenas are being turned into makeshift hospitals to provide an additional 10,000 beds for the sick.
 Two new hospitals have already been built there since the outbreak started.

 The WHO has declared a global health emergency over the outbreak but said it did not yet constitute a “pandemic”, or the worldwide spread of a new disease.